dr2633/cuda-guides/README.md

 ### Why CUDA C++ Now?

-As AI and ML workloads become increasingly complex and computational demands grow, understanding the underlying hardware and how to effectively communicate with it becomes crucial.
+As AI and ML workloads become increasingly complex and computational demands grow, understanding the underlying hardware and how to effectively communicate with heterogeneous hardware configurations becomes crucial.
 While frameworks like PyTorch and TensorFlow abstract away much of the complexity, knowledge of CUDA C++ enables you to:

 - Optimize performance for specific hardware configurations
 - Prepare for emerging hardware architectures